PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 ![image-20210516204229156](../images/image-20210516204229156.png)

 Next, enter `http://api.open-notify.org/iss-now.json` as the URL.
-This URL is a free API provided by http://open-notify.org  to return the current position of the International Space Station (ISS).
-It does not require any authentication to use it.
+This URL is a free API provided by open-notify.org  to return the current position of the International Space Station (ISS).
+It does not require any authentication.

 ![image-20210516210136157](../images/image-20210516210136157.png)

-Finally, click **Deploy** and then hit the **Send Test Event** button in the trigger to run the workflow so we can test our change.
+Finally, click **Deploy** and then hit the **Send Test Event** button in the trigger to run the workflow so we can test our change (we don't need to make a live request from our web browser since we're not validating the workflow response with this test).

 ![image-20210516210434021](../images/image-20210516210434021.png)

 Select the event that's generated on the in the event list to inspect the execution.
-The response from the URL is exported from the step as `$return_value` and can be inspected and referenced in future steps.
+The response from the **GET Request** action is exported as `steps.get_request.$return_value` (exported data can be referenced in future steps).
 Expand the `iss_position` key to see the `lattitude` and `longitude` returned by the API.
 If you run the workflow again, you'll see the position change for each execution

 ![image-20210516210735882](../images/image-20210516210735882.png)

-Next, let's update the code step with our custom response and replace `hello ${steps.trigger.event.query.name}!` with the `lattitude` and `longitude` returned by the API.
-To do that, we'll set body to `steps.get_request.$return_value.iss_position` (with no quotes or backticks):
+Next, let's update the response to return the `lattitude` and `longitude` returned by the API as the HTTP response for the workflow.
+To do that, replace the current value for the `body` parameter in the `$respond()` function and set it to `steps.get_request.$return_value.iss_position` (with no quotes or backticks):

 ```javascript
 await $respond({